mrhavens/DockerTrap/README.md

 # TL;DR

-DockerTrap is docker based honeypot that creates new, isolated, firewalled containers for each IP address that tries to connect to the host.
+DockerTrap is Docker based honeypot that creates new, isolated, firewalled containers for each IP address that tries to connect to the host.
 Any Docker image can now be used as a honeypot!

 # Installation